Pasco, Washington Therapists

 Find a therapist in Pasco, Washington that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Pasco to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Pasco to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Pasco, Washington

 Along with nearby cities Richland and Kennewick, Pasco is part of the Tri-Cities region of Washington state.
 Nearby Sacajawea State Park commemorates a stop in the Pasco region by the Lewis and Clark Expedition in 1805.
 With a population of approximately 70,000, Pasco is the county seat of Franklin County, Washington.
-Its economy is largely agriculture based, and it has endured a series of boom and bust periods since the end of World War II.
+Its economy is largely agriculture-based, and it has endured a series of boom and bust periods since the end of World War II.

-An Overview of Mental Health in Pasco
+Mental Health Statistics in Pasco